webfansplz/vite-plugin-vue-inspector/packages/core/README.md

 It uses an **environment variable** named **`VUE_EDITOR`** to specify an IDE application, but if you do not set this variable, it will try to open a common IDE that you have open or installed once it is certified.

-For example, if you want it always open VSCode when inspection clicked, set `export VUE_EDITOR=code` in your shell.
+For example, if you want it always open VS Code when inspection clicked, set `export VUE_EDITOR=code` in your shell.

-### VSCode
+### VS Code

-- install VSCode command line tools, [see the official docs](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)
+- install VS Code command line tools, [see the official docs](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)
   ![install-vscode-cli](./public/install-vscode-cli.png)

 - set env to shell, like `.bashrc` or `.zshrc`